Benawi/Vet-clinic-database/README.md

   - List owners and their animals
   - Count animals per species
   - Other analytics like most owned animals
-- [] Applay types of relationships between tables
+- [x] Apply types of relationships between tables
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors"></a>